Troy Cate

-Troy Patrick Cate (born October 21, 1980) is a former Major League Baseball pitcher.
-He played in MLB for the St. Louis Cardinals.
+Troy Patrick Cate (born October 21, 1980) is a former professional baseball pitcher.
+He played one season in Major League Baseball (MLB) for the St. Louis Cardinals in 2007.

 He went to school and played baseball at Ricks College.
 After finishing school there, he served as a Mormon missionary in England.

 Career

 Seattle Mariners

-Cate was drafted by the Seattle Mariners in the 6th round of the 2002 Major League Baseball Draft, 190th overall.
+Cate was drafted by the Seattle Mariners in the 6th round of the 2002 Major League Baseball draft, 190th overall.
 He signed with the Mariners and was assigned to the Everett AquaSox.
-In 2003, he played for the advanced A-ball Inland Empire 66ers and the AAA Tacoma Rainiers.
-In 2004 he played for Inland Empire and the AA San Antonio Missions.
+In 2003, Cate played for the High-A Inland Empire 66ers and the Triple-A Tacoma Rainiers.
+In 2004 he played for Inland Empire and the Double-A San Antonio Missions.
 In 2005, Cate spent the entire season with Inland Empire and became a free agent at seasons end.

 St. Louis Cardinals

-Cate signed a minor league contract with the St. Louis Cardinals organization in the 2005/2006 offseason, and spent 2006 with the advanced A-ball Palm Beach Cardinals and AA Springfield Cardinals.
-He began 2007 for the AAA Memphis Redbirds.
-He made his major league debut for the St. Louis Cardinals on May 27, 2007, against the Washington Nationals.
+Cate signed a minor league contract with the St. Louis Cardinals organization in the 2005/2006 offseason, and spent 2006 with the High-A Palm Beach Cardinals and Double-A Springfield Cardinals.
+He began 2007 for the Triple-A Memphis Redbirds.
+Cate made his major league debut for the St. Louis Cardinals on May 27, 2007, against the Washington Nationals.
 On the season, Cate pitched in to a 3.38 ERA over 14 games for the Cardinals paired with 12 strikeouts.
 He became a free agent after the season.

 Oakland Athletics

 The Oakland Athletics signed Cate to a minor league contract with an invitation to spring training on November 21, 2007.
-On May 12, 2008, Cate was released by the Athletics organization after playing in 12 games for the AAA Sacramento River Cats.
+On May 12, 2008, Cate was released by the Athletics organization after playing in 12 games for the Triple-A Sacramento River Cats.